Nonlinear2/Bread-Engine/readme.md

 go movetime 5000
 ```

 and the engine will return the best move.
-To set a position with a specific fen, you can use `position fen 5rkq/3prp1p/5RpP/p1p5/5Q2/1B4P1/P4PK1/8 w - a6 0 51` for instance.
 You can find more details on the [uci protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html) webpage.
 Please note that only the main commands are supported.

 Besides the main engine build, you can also build some utility code to:
-- generate the neural network header to be embeded in the executable
 - tune some engine parameters
-- run tests
 - benchmark the engine
 - run a search for a given fen
+- run tests

 These can all be built using cmake.